If the disclosure is not for a coronavirus response worker, you can apply by email for routine disclosures.

 Who is a coronavirus response worker

-- who only needs a disclosure because of their coronavirus work
+- They must only need a disclosure because of their coronavirus work.

 The qualifying sectors are: